(No ratings)

 Education | $100 |

-Dr. Kyle Fallgatter's specialty is vitreoretinal diseases (retina and vitreous).
-In Dr. Fallgatter's practice, he is particularly interested in eye problems.
-He attended the University of Florida College of Medicine for medical school and subsequently trained at a hospital affiliated with the University of Florida Health Science Center for residency.
-His hospital/clinic affiliations include Halifax Health, Ascension, and the University of Pittsburgh Physicians.
+Dr. Kyle Fallgatter is a specialist in vitreoretinal diseases (retina and vitreous).
+In his practice, he is particularly interested in eye problems.
+Dr. Fallgatter attended medical school at the University of Florida College of Medicine.
+For his residency, Dr. Fallgatter trained at a hospital affiliated with the University of Florida Health Science Center.
+His hospital/clinic affiliations include Halifax Health and Ascension.